NativeScript/docs/content/guide/ui/image-cache.md

 ```ts
 this.imageCache.remove(imageKey)
 ```
-It removes the specified image from the cache.
+Remove the specified image from the cache.

 ---